 In other words

 Is dance a language?
 And if so, how does it speak?
-This piece explores the compatibility between dance and language, using rhetoric devices as compositional tools.
+This piece explores the compatibility between dance and language, using rhetorical devices as compositional tools.
 With the stage as page, the choreographic writing unfolds a physical discourse with its own syntax, grammar and vocabulary.
 But what conditions these dance utterances?
 And what does it mean to read dance?
 In other words, if we are not seeking meaning, how do we sense the making of sense when watching this dance?